 New Jersey is, believe it or not, passionate about spoons.
 You’ll find a full Spoon Museum here, which houses more than 5,000 of the implements from all over the globe.

-Do you know any fun or interesting facts about New Jersey that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about New Jersey?
+Share them in the comments below!